apex/up/docs/06-commands.md

 ## Rollback

 Rollback to a previous deployment.
+Note that rollbacks do not affect environment variables, as they are loaded at runtime.

 ```
 Usage: